joyent/conch-api/docs/validation/Guide.md

 your own conditional checking logic.

-A common validation use-case is comparing values reported, such as the amount of RAM, to the value expected by the hardware product profile.
-For our validation, let's assume that we require 1.21 gigawatts per PSU (stay with me here), where the number of PSUs is specified by the `psu_total` field of the hardware product profile.
+A common validation use-case is comparing values reported, such as the amount of RAM, to the value expected by the hardware product.
+For our validation, let's assume that we require 1.21 gigawatts per PSU (stay with me here), where the number of PSUs is specified by the `psu_total` field of the hardware product.
 To add further complexity, this is only applied for devices with the product name 'DMC-12'.
 For all other produce names, we require the normal 1.21 gigawatts.
 Let's update our validation with this more complicated
 logic: